Set Current Location

 Books of Wonder is one of the best known children's bookstores in New York City.
 The staff knows everything about children's books, their authors and famous characters.
 This is an important store to publishers, so most weeks an event is planned with a major author.
 It is a wonderful place to buy gifts for your child or to re-discover classics from your youth.
 Don't forget to enjoy a tasty snack at the adjacent Cupcake Cafe.

 The Brooklyn Strategists prides itself in its expansive collection of games, including a generous number of rare board games.
 But The Brooklyn Strategist is no ordinary game store.
 It is a unique space where anyone interested can, for a nominal fee, play any of the games available.
-They promote interactive and strategic games, those that challenge our cognitive capabilities as well as involve a one-on-one interaction.
-The staff, well-versed in game rules, are avid game players themselves and are more than willing to assist people.
-Even if you don't have a partner to play with, they'd be happy to play or to find a suitable partner.
+They promote interactive and strategic games, those that challenge our cognitive capabilities.
+The staff, well-versed in the rules of various games, are avid players themselves and are more than willing to assist people.
+Even if you don't have a partner to play with, they'd be happy to play or to find a suitable partner for you.
 The store is often host to a number of game nights and other related events.
-They also have a delectable spread for hungry gamers and also allow BYOB.
-If you are confused about buying a game, this is the place to try your hand at it and then make your decision.
-It also serves as an awesome hangout with your friends and family.

 The foundation of the Museum of Mathematics stemmed from the closing of the several institutions of higher learning around the city.
 Glen Whitney was at the forefront of the movement that involved math enthusiasts looking for an establishment dedicated to the science.
 On the floor are an array of interactive displays and math-based games that tap into your analytical side and make for an interesting time out with the family.
 The museum organizes a lecture series by educational luminaries and has previously played host to Craig Kaplan and Paul Hoffman.